 Improving your lead guitar skills is every guitarist’s dream.
 We all want our time in the spotlight, we all want to shine brighter than the band for a small amount of time, and we all want to display our hard work for everyone to see.

 But there is the problem; to display hard work, we need to put in hard work.
 Improving lead guitar skills is not an easy feat.
 There is a reason that tons of guitarists stay at the same level for years.
 So what can separate you from the pack?

 In this article, we’ll tell you.

 First off, faster isn’t always better.
-In fact, there can be such thing as too fast.
-After a while notes begun to blur together.
-If you are in a band, you should focus on making your music not only pleasing to you, but pleasing to potential listeners as well.
+In fact, there can be such a thing as too fast.
+After a while notes began to blur together.
+If you are in a band, you should focus on making your music not only pleasing to you but pleasing to potential listeners as well.
 Advancing your lead guitar skills doesn’t necessarily mean mindlessly repeating licks in front of a metronome.

 To take your lead guitar playing to the next level, you should consider style.
 What are your strengths?
 What are your weaknesses?
 What type of like do you tend to write; upbeat, depressive, dark?
 These are all things that go into your style as a guitarist.

 As you progress, you want to focus more on them.
 Remember, no matter how fast you can play, there will always be someone faster.
 Unless you are a world record holder (and in that case, if you are, we commend you on your dedication) you shouldn’t worry about outracing every other guitarist under the sun.